Shuai-LongHash/Shuai/LongHash.md

 ## Additional Information
-* LongHash Incubation program is officially recognized and supported by the Singapore government through Enterprise Singapore.
+* LongHash Incubation Program is officially recognized and supported by the Singapore government through Enterprise Singapore.
 Incubatees who are part of LongHash’s Hatch Program (Polkawallet, Polkascan, Plasm) will be eligible for various government grants if they incorporate in Singapore.

 * LongHash has never applied for Web3 grant.